Schubert structure operators and K_T(G/B): Proof of Theorem

 \section{Proof of Theorem \ref{th:b-formula}}

 Here we prove the restrictions formul\ae\ from Lemma~\ref{lemma:Trestriction} and make the inductive argument for Theorem~\ref{th:b-formula}.
+The proof of Lemma~\ref{lemma:Trestriction} relies on the perfect pairing $\langle, \rangle$ between $K_T^*(BS^Q)$ and $K^T_*(BS^Q)$, and its nondegenerate extension to the $K$-theory of the fixed point set $(BS^Q)^T$ over $frac(K_T^*)$, whose formulas are stated in Proposition 3, below.
+To prove Lemma~\ref{lemma:Trestriction} we introduce classes on $K_T^*((BS^Q)^T)$ with the desired restrictions, and use the nondegeneracy of $\langle, \rangle$ to show that they must in fact be the localizations of the classes $\tau^\circ_P$.
+The other statements of Lemma~\ref{lemma:Trestriction} follow immediately.
+The inductive argument for Theorem~\ref{th:b-formula} requires some basic vanishing properties of the structure constants on $BS^Q$, established in Lemma~\ref{le:vanishing}.
+Finally, we carry out the inductive proof with an exhaustive case check.
 We give the proofs only in $K$-theory, as the cohomology version follows by taking associated graded w.r.t. the $\langle \{1-e^\lambda\ :\ \lambda\in T^*\} \rangle$-adic filtration.

-\begin{Proposition} Let $\gamma \in K_T(BS^Q)$, and $R\subset Q$.
-Then the perfect $K_T$-valued pairing $\langle,\rangle$ between $K_T(BS^Q)$ and $K^T_*(BS^Q)$ can be computed at $[\calO_{BS^R}], [I_{BS^R}] \in K_*^T(BS^Q)$ as
+\begin{Proposition} Let $\gamma \in K_T^*(BS^Q)$, and $R\subset Q$.
+Then the perfect $K_T^*$-valued pairing $\langle,\rangle$ between $K_T^*(BS^Q)$ and $K^T_*(BS^Q)$ can be computed at $[\calO_{BS^R}], [I_{BS^R}] \in K_*^T(BS^Q)$ as

-We can extend the pairing to a nondegenerate $frac(K_T)$-valued pairing of $K_T((BS^Q)^T)$ and $K^T_*(BS^Q)$, still called $\langle,\rangle$. \end{Proposition}
+We can extend the pairing to a nondegenerate $frac(K_T^*)$-valued pairing of $K_T^*((BS^Q)^T)$ and $K^T_*(BS^Q)$, still called $\langle,\rangle$. \end{Proposition}

-\begin{proof} Using the push-pull formula applied to the inclusion $BS^R \into BS^Q$, we can compute the first pairing by applying Atiyah-Bott's Woods Hole formula for $K_T$-integration to the submanifold $BS^R$.
-That in turn requires determining the weights in the tangent space $T_J BS^R$, computed in \cite[Equation (23)]{ElekLu}.
+\begin{proof} Using the push-pull formula applied to the inclusion $BS^R \into BS^Q$, we can compute the first pairing by applying Atiyah-Bott's Woods Hole formula for $K_T^*$-integration to the submanifold $BS^R$.
+That in turn requires determining the weights in the tangent space at $J$ of $BS^R$, computed in \cite[Equation (23)]{ElekLu}.

-\junk{ Though this formula is true, it doesn't make reference to the Euler class nor do the appropriate cancelation (with $\calO_{BS^W}|_J$ on the numerator) -- so should the reader believe you that this is the right formula for the case of $\calO_{BS^W}$?}

 For the second formula, we use $[I_{BS^R}] = \sum_{S\subset R} (-1)^{R\setminus S} [\calO_{BS^S}]$, so